 We planned a party that was a little different than many parties.
 We wanted to have a geisha show to start the party, with me and a couple of girlfriends being willowy and floating as we danced, and I told a story.
 Then what would a party be without music and dancing, but toward the end of the party we wanted to do one more unusual thing… more on this below.

 For any new readers, I have past experience as an apprentice geisha.
 My geisha name was Suzuki and I was a member of the Little Yoshiwara Okiya.
 That experience taught me how to organized, rehearse and perform a geisha show in Second Life.
 It had been quite a long time since I had performed, but I wanted my friends to have a little insight into the things I love.
 (No, I really have no Japanese ancestry but Taka swears I was Japanese in a previous life….hehe.)

-Many of our bluesy friends came but due to an apparent mix up that happened when I was sending out invitations, it looks like only 30 of 50 invites I had sent actually got to friends.
+Many of our bluesy friends came but due to an apparent mix up that happened when I was sending out invitations, and it looks like 30 actually made it.
 I didn’t learn that this had happened until just before the party.
 Nonetheless, Minnie, Merrymay & Falls, Gracee & Dest, Dina & Kiff, Kia & Rip, Ellie, Bree, Tippy, Jada & Thunder, Javier’s wife Marley and Thor & Leanna stayed for the party.
-And altho I had mentioned in the invitation, there would be a martial arts exhibition, I don’t think guests were prepared when Tak & I left for a few minutes.
+And although I had mentioned in the invitation, there would be a martial arts exhibition, I don’t think guests were prepared when Taka & I left for a few minutes.
 When we returned, we had changed into our “exhibition” gear.